Rick's Daily Tips

 1 – Log in to your Facebook account (if you aren’t logged in already).

-2 – Click the down arrow located in the vicinity of the top-right corner of the Facebook Window.
+2 – Click your small profile photo avatar in the top-right corner of the Facebook Window.

 3 – Click Settings & Privacy.